maxjacobson/beefsteak/posts/2012-12-31-the-horizontal-rule.md

     <p style="text-align:center">* * *</p>

 Both commit the cardinal sin of embedding CSS in the middle of an HTML tag.
 You're not supposed to do that!
-Even if you don't want to use an `<hr>`, the correct move would be to [separate content and presentation][] by assigning a class and then selecting that class with the CSS, like so:
+Even if you don't want to use an hr, the correct move would be to [separate content and presentation][] by assigning a class and then selecting that class with the CSS, like so:

 The HTML: